mont266/nemesis-cheerleading/src/pages/docs/Classes/Ages11.md

 | label | Required | `string` | The label of the model |
 | description | | `string` | Description of the model.
 Used by some CMS. |
 | fields | | `list` of `objects` | List of Field Models |

-## Start using Libris theme

-We’ve packed this theme with powerful features to help you have awesome documentation for your current or next project.

-**Why not start using this theme today?**

-<a href="https://www.stackbit.com/" class="button">Join Stackbit</a>